tayyabahamna-design/Silverleaf/replit.md

   - View quiz history and performance statistics
 - **Admin Password Reset**: Admins can reset any user's password through a dedicated UI dialog with proper validation and security.
 - **File Handling**: Uploads of common presentation formats (PowerPoint, PDF, Keynote) are supported, with enhanced visual previews.
-- **Progress Tracking**: Teachers must view content for 60 seconds before it's marked complete, with automatic progress tracking.
+- **Progress Tracking**: Files are marked as complete only when users navigate to the last page/slide.
+This ensures accurate, honest progress data that reflects true content consumption.
+Visual indicators show when the last page is reached, and progress bars update accordingly.

 ### System Design Choices
 - **Database**: PostgreSQL is used as the primary data store, with Drizzle ORM for type-safe database interactions.
 Sessions are also stored in PostgreSQL.